-☐ A WDS bridge can have from two to four wireless access points. • One access point is the parent and the others are children. ☐ The LAN ports on the parent are connected to the wired network. ☐ If two WDS bridges are connected together, as shown in Figure 37 on page 95, you should connect the LAN ports on only one parent to the wired network.
-Connecting the LAN ports on both access points might form a loop in the network topology. ☐ The LAN ports on children should not be connected to the wired network. ☐ You can use Radio1 or Radio2 for the WDS bridge. ☐ You can use no security or WPA Personal for VAP0 on the selected radio of the bridge.
-Allied Telesis recommends using WPA Personal security. ☐ A WDS bridge has to be consisted of AT-TQ6702 GEN2, AT-TQm6702 GEN2, AT-TQ6602 GEN2, or AT-TQm6602 GEN2 access points. ☐ The radios of the WDS bridge have to be set to the same mode and channel. ☐ You must set the channel manually.
-Do not use the Auto setting. ☐ If you use Radio1or Radio2 for the bridge, Allied Telesis recommends selecting a channel that is not part of dynamic frequency selection.
-This is to minimize the chance that the access points have to change channels and break the WDS bridge due to radar signals. ☐ A WDS bridge uses VAP0 on the selected radio as the communications link.
+☐ A WDS bridge can have from two to four wireless access points. • One access point is the parent and the others are children. ☐ The LAN ports on the parent are connected to the wired network. ☐ If two WDS bridges are connected together, as shown in Figure 44 on page 107, you should connect the LAN ports on only one parent to the wired network.
+Connecting the LAN ports on both access points might form a loop in the network topology. ☐ The LAN ports on children should not be connected to the wired network. ☐ You can use Radio1, Radio2, or Radio3 for the WDS bridge. ☐ You can use no security or WPA Personal for VAP0 on the selected radio of the bridge.
+Allied Telesis recommends using WPA Personal security. ☐ A WDS bridge has to be consisted of the TQ6403 GEN2 access points, TQm6403 GEN2 access points, or both models. ☐ The radios of the WDS bridge have to be set to the same mode and channel. ☐ You must set the channel manually.
+Do not use the Auto setting. ☐ If you use Radio2, or Radio3 for the bridge, Allied Telesis recommends selecting a channel that is not part of dynamic frequency selection.
+This is to minimize the chance that the access points have to change channels and break the WDS bridge due to radar signals.
+A WDS bridge uses VAP0 on the selected radio as the communications link.
 The VAP should not be used by wireless clients.
-All other VAPs on the radio are disabled. ☐ An access point can be a parent in one bridge and a child in another. ☐ The WDS bridge feature on these access points is not compatible with the same feature on other products from Allied Telesis or other companies.
+All other VAPs on the radio are disabled. ☐ An access point can be a parent in one bridge and a child in another.

+☐ The WDS bridge feature on these access points is not compatible with the same feature on other products from Allied Telesis or other companies.